Liv Morgan: Other media

-Liv Morgan made her video game debut as a playable character in WWE 2K19, and later appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
+Liv Morgan made her video game debut as a playable character in WWE 2K19, and later appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.
+In April 2026, Morgan was added as a playable character in Fortnite as part of a WWE collaboration.

 In 2022, Morgan made a guest appearance on the second season of Chucky.
 In 2023, Morgan made her first movie appearance in The Kill Room, starring alongside Maya Hawke, Samuel L. Jackson and Uma Thurman.
 She will next star in Takashi Miike's film Bad Lieutenant: Tokyo, opposite Shun Oguri and Lily James.

+Morgan released the music video for her song "Trouble" on April 13, 2026.
+The song received mostly negative reviews from listeners, with critics deeming the song "atrocious".